-These markets are referred to as the ‘Train Market’ because they were originally located next to Bangkok’s suburban train lines behind the Chatuchak Weekend Market.
-The original had to relocate to Si Nakharin Road (Train Night Market Srinakarin) and since then, a second train night market has opened, closer to the city.
-Known as the Train Night Market Ratchada, it’s smaller but more centrally located and easy to get to from central Bangkok.
+These markets are referred to as the ‘Train Markets’ because they were originally located next to Bangkok’s suburban train lines behind the Chatuchak Weekend Market.
+The original Bangkok train market had to relocate to Si Nakharin Road (Train Night Market Srinakarin) and since then, a second train night market has opened, closer to the city center.
+Known as the Train Night Market Ratchada, it is smaller but more centrally located.

 Market shopaholics will love the Train Night Market Ratchada.
-In addition to fashion, vintage knick knacks and souvenir items, any self-respecting foodie will enjoy the experiences available at the food stores.
-Lucky it’s easy to separate the two, one side of the market is for the wandering shopper, the other side is for the serious foodie.
+In addition to fashion, vintage knick-knacks and souvenir items, any self-respecting foodie will enjoy the experiences available at the market’s food stalls.
+Lucky it’s easy to separate the two, one side of the market is for the wandering shopper, while the other side is for the serious foodie.

 If you love home décor and hand-made products you’ll find vintage-style boutiques selling old-fashioned plates and leather goods.
 There’s plenty of bazaar-style shops such as hairdressers, pedicurists and many more.
 Feeling brave?
 You might like to get a new hairstyle in Thailand, the hairdressers in the market have windows overlooking the market action outside.

 Train Night Market Ratchada is a shopping paradise.
 There’s a huge range of clothing available and it’s cheap!
 A T-shirt will set you back about 100 baht.
-You can also buy shoes and mobile phone accessories as well as other knick-knacks and toys that make great gifts or souvenirs.
+You can also buy shoes and mobile phone accessories as well as other items that make great gifts or souvenirs.

 There’s so much food at the Train Night Market Ratchada that you’ll need to visit more than once to try them all.
 Talk to your guide about what you would really like to try or let them make some suggestions for you.